Sybil Carlisle

-Sybil Carlisle (10 February 1871 – 1951) was a British actor born in South Africa who was active in both England and the United States during the 19th and 20th centuries.
+Sybil Carlisle (10 February 1871 – 1951) was a British actress born in South Africa who was active in both England and the United States during the 19th and 20th centuries.

 Early life

 Carlisle was born on 10 February 1871 in Cape Colony, South Africa, daughter of Mr Carlisle and Mrs M.A.
 Carlisle Carr, a singing instructor and musician.
 She was the sister of Lieutenant Carlisle, who gained fame during the Second Boer War, and of painter Mary Helen Carlisle.
 Her grandfather was General Sir John Bisset.

 Carlisle's parents had moved to South Africa from England after they got married and before Carlisle was born.
 After her father died, Carlisle and her mother moved back to England.
 Her mother remarried and supported her daughter by giving singing lessons.

 Carlisle appears to have been unwilling to share details of her early life once her stage career started, forgoing any mentions of her origins in early editions of Who's Who in the Theatre.
 It was only in later editions where she shared her date and place of birth.